 Sometime in 1887, William left Roscommon and moved his young family to Killegar Estate, where he found employment as a labourer and rented a small cottage in Drumergoole.
 The earliest recollections of Drumergoole come from aunt Lucy, who often refers to the time she and her older sister, our late aunt Ruth, were taken by their mother from Kivvy Cottage as young children to Killegar and on the way, she pointed out a trail, which lead off from a bridge within the plantation, to the cottage where she was born in 1899.

 In 1941, grandmother took my father and uncle John to the ruins of this cottage, and both recollect being taken over a bridge, described by uncle John, as being made from a few planks that crossed a stream.
 The pathway leading to this bridge was accessed from a metal framed gate.
 My father, uncle John and aunt Lucy all recall their mother walking them from Kivvy Cottage, along the Killeshandra road, only few miles or so, to this gate, which was used by tenants and locals alike, and was a short cut through the estate to Killegar House.

 Opposite: Map showing the townland of Drumergoole.

-Born in Laheen about 1860, William was the youngest son of Thomas Gilpin, shoemaker in Laheen in the parish of Carrigallen.
+Born in Laheen about 1858, William was the son of Thomas Gilpin, shoemaker in Laheen in the parish of Carrigallen.
 William was an Orangeman and family tradition makes him a member of the Killashandra Orange Lodge.
 He was also a leader in the Boys Bridged CLB, Killeshandra Company No. 1414.